 The term “sibling” refers to children who are related and living in the same family.
 Sibling rivalry has occurred as long as families have existed.
 Think back to biblical times and Joseph’s problems with his brothers or of Disney’s “Cinderella” and the dreadful experience she had with her step-sisters!

-It seems strange that whenever the word “sibling” comes up, “rivalry” seems sure to follow despite the fact that there are many solid sibling relationships in families (brothers and sisters who genuinely like and enjoy one another).
-However, it is typically rivalry that gets the most attention.
+It seems strange that whenever the word “sibling” comes up, “rivalry” seems sure to follow, despite the fact that there are many solid sibling relationships in families (brothers and sisters who genuinely like and enjoy one another).
+However, it’s typically rivalry that gets the most attention.

 - Position in the family.
 For example, the oldest child may be burdened with responsibilities for the younger children or the younger child spends his life trying to catch up with an older sibling.